 Creamy, silky and smooth ice cream with ripples of rich, salted caramel and clusters of sweet, salty, crunchy buttered pecans.
-No ice cream machine needed to make this No Churn Salted Caramel Ripple Butter Pecan Ice Cream recipe!
+No ice cream machine needed to make this No Churn Caramel Pecan Ice Cream recipe!

 Hey, hey, hey friends!
 How’s it going?
 Only one more day until the weekend!
 Can I get a hallelujah?

 So today we are going to get a little serious (<– I’m not capable of being completely serious).
 And I’m going to open up (a little bit) and tell you about something that has affected me greatly and shaped the person I am today.

 If we are friends on Facebook… wait are we friends on FB?
 You should be my best friend and like No Spoon Necessary’s page. 😉 Okay, shameless self-promotion over.

 Aaaaanyways, if we are friends on the book of face you might have seen what I am going to discuss today a couple weeks ago…